Alejost7/Alejost7/README.md

 # Hey I'm Alejandro!

-I'm currently studying Systems and Computing Engineering with an emphasis in Data Engineering.
+I'm currently studying Systems and Computing Engineering.
 As I progress through my academic journey, I'm constantly learning and growing as a developer.